 ProQR Therapeutics Holding B.V. is an intermediate holding company and the only subsidiary owned directly by ProQR Therapeutics N.V.

 ProQR Therapeutics N.V. is also statutory director of Stichting Bewaarneming Aandelen ProQR ("ESOP Foundation").
-On December 31, 2022, the Company held a 5.1% minority shareholding in Yarrow Biotechnology, Inc. For details on accounts receivable from group companies and other receivables, reference is made to notes 32 and 34.
+For details on accounts receivable from group companies and other receivables, reference is made to notes 32 and 34.

 32. Receivables from group companies